1nftopia/brc721auto/README.md

 Generative art refers to artworks entirely created by autonomous systems, which include three important components: code for the automatic generation of graphics, code execution for personalized rendering, and automatic verification of the correctness of the generated results.
 Due to Ethereum's expensive on-chain execution fees, generative art on Ethereum is not fully on-chain.
 Although the code is recorded on Ethereum, both the code execution and result verification process are performed by off-chain tools.
 However, with the development of Bitcoin's Recursive Inscription technology, Bitcoin has developed an infrastructure that can execute on-chain code at a low cost and complete real-time personalized rendering, paving the way for fully on-chain generative art that is not controlled by anyone.

 ## Specifics
 The fully on-chain generative art proposed by BRC721Auto is composed of at least two inscriptions: one is the inscription of the code, and the other is the inscription of personalized parameters.
-Among these,

 ### Code Inscription